Mark-Rivera-ai/Serverless-Image-Processing-Pipeline/README.md

-# Serverless Image Processing Pipeline (In Progress)
-Serverless image processing pipeline leveraging AWS Lambda, S3, and API Gateway to automate ingestion, resizing, and metadata tagging of uploaded images.
+fix this so renders perfectly on a github readme file. # Serverless Image Processing Pipeline (In Progress) Serverless image processing pipeline leveraging AWS Lambda, S3, and API Gateway to automate ingestion, resizing, and metadata tagging of uploaded images.

 **Status:** Core AWS infrastructure and function architecture designed; deployment automation in progress.